danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 We're part of a mid-sized company that delivers a number of other products and services.
 Prior to the pandemic, most people worked in office, with occasional work-from-home days.
 After the pandemic, the company went fully remote and will remain that way going forward.

 Our team has never been big fans of the official scrum methodology, preferring a more kanban/flow approach to delivering features.
-So we were fairly light on the ceremonial meetings, but we did have some regular meetings including a daily standup and some planning meetings.
+So we were fairly light on ceremonial meetings, but we did have some regular meetings including a daily standup and some planning meetings.
 We were also in the habit of "let's hop on a call" type meetings, for example to deal with a tricky production bug or figure out how a new feature should be integrated into the existing product.

 This all came to a head one day when our manager seemed really stressed out in standup and remarked that he was in too many meetings.
 Since none of us were fans of meetings to start with (is any engineer really??), we decided right there and then to move standup to an async channel using Slack and to generally try and work more asynchronously.